 Rather than match the track-worth performance of rivals like the Audi Q8 e-tron, the base model focuses on the usual soft Cadillac ride and interior comfort.

 Noise-cancellation technology and the lack of a roaring engine provide a serene experience.
 Four driving modes provide the perfect power and suspension settings for any condition.

 It’s up against much competition, including from new EV producers like Polestar, but the Lyriq holds its own.

 |Torque:||450 to 325 lb-ft|

 |Range:||312 miles – 502 km|

-If the boulevard-bruising Escalade doesn’t fit your needs yet three rows are a must, turn to the XT6.
+If the boulevard-bruising Escalade doesn’t fit your needs, yet three rows are necessary, turn to the XT6.
 This crossover SUV has seats for up to eight people and responsive handling for your daily needs.

 The interior is clean, offering the expected touchscreen infotainment system with Apple CarPlay and Android Auto integration through the Cadillac User Experience software.
 An available rear-seat DVD system can provide endless entertainment.

 Overall, the Cadillac XT6 is a well-rounded crossover.
 It lives up to your expectations without stepping too far over the line of luxury.
 It’s a modest representation from one of the best American car brands.